frequently asked questions

 • The total units you purchase in the Unit Trust are equivalent in value to the final lot prices and are transferred to your ownership of your selected lot when it becomes community title.

 • Once our shared infrastructure has been constructed (including the ring road and services), individual lots pegged out and the subdivision is registered with the NSW Lands Title Office, GST and stamp duty on your lot price will be due.
-The earliest that these payments and settlement of title is likely is early 2023.

 6. Can I come and visit the land?
 And meet other community members?